 Salvias come in a variety of colors, and many of these colors carry special meaning and symbolism.
 Some meanings are specific to salvias, while others are general to the language of flowers.
 These colors and their meanings include:

-The red blooming Salvia flower is traditionally associated with love and romance and is symbolic of “Forever mine” gestures.
+The red-blooming Salvia flower is traditionally associated with love and romance and symbolizes “Forever mine” gestures.

 Purple Salvia Flower Meaning

-Purple is a very regal color, synonymous with royalty, success, and good standing.
+Purple is a regal color, synonymous with royalty, success, and good standing.

-The pink petals of a flower Salvia plant in the language of flowers are symbolic of love, femininity, gentleness
+The pink petals of a flower Salvia plant, in the language of flowers, are symbolic of love, femininity, and gentleness.

 The blue flowers of a Salvia are often aligned with friendship and family and symbolic of thoughtful gestures such as sentiments of “missing you” or “thinking of you”.